tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * ARMA models use past values and past errors to predict future values.
 An ARMA model assumes stationarity.

-* ARIMA is similar to ARMA, but does not assume stationarity.
+* ARIMA is similar to ARMA but does not assume stationarity.

 Describe to students what they will be doing today: